DannyNemer/javascript-comments-style-guide/README.md

     set(myObject, 'prop', 'val')
     ```

-  1. Use backticks for all references to variables or keywords.
+  1. Use backticks for variable names and keywords.

     ```js
     // Bad